reichlab/covid19-forecast-hub/data-processed/METADATA.md

 ### team_model_designation

-Upon submission this field should be one of “primary”, “proposed” or “other”.
+Upon initial submission this field should be one of “primary”, “proposed” or “other”.
 For teams submitting only one model, this should be “primary”.
-For each team, one model can be designated as “primary”.
+For each team, only one model can be designated as “primary”.

-Primary means the model will be ranked in evaluations and considered eligible for ensemble inclusion.
+*Primary* means the model will be scored in evaluations, eligible for inclusion in the ensemble, and [visualized](https://viz.covid19forecasthub.org/).

-Other models can be designated as “proposed” or “other”.
+*Proposed* means the team would like the model to be considered as a "secondary" model rather than an "other" model.
-For models proposed as “proposed” the Hub team will determine whether the methodology is distinct enough that the model should be included in the ensemble (for as long as there are limits on the number of models per team in the ensemble).
+The Hub team will determine whether the model's methodology is distinct enough that the model should be included in the ensemble in which case the model will get the "secondary" designation.
+If the methodology is not distinct enough, e.g. it differs from the primary model by setting certain parameters to specific values, then the model will be designated as "other".

-Models proposed as “other” will not be ranked in evaluations (they may still be listed, just not with a rank) and not eligible for inclusion in the ensemble.
+*Secondary* means the forecasts will be visualized and eligible for inclusion in the ensemble, but will not be scored in evaluations.

+*Other* means the forecasts will not be visualized, included in the ensemble, nor scored in evaluations.

 ### methods